nnseva/django-make-i18n/README.md

 using compilemessages management command.

 You probably should tune your code additionaly after script to make your code working fine.
-Read django internalization help to get details.
+Read django internationalization help to get details.